Skip to main content

 Degree Program

-This program offers the option for the student to enjoy Mount Madonna’s 380 acre mountaintop campus or to study from the comfort of their home or office .
+This program offers opportunities for students to enjoy Mount Madonna’s 380-acre mountaintop campus as well as allows for some modules to be taken from the comfort of your home or office.
 Students receive instruction from teachers who offer a variety of perspectives and expertise, and programming that is steeped in the classical texts of Ayurveda.

 Why study at Mount Madonna Institute?